 Hmmm, Enjoy is probably strong.
 Would I ever have gone to see it without Kate, no, of course not?
-Was I glad I enabled Kate to do something off her “must do list” Absolutely?
+Was I glad I enabled Kate to tick something off her “must-do list” Absolutely?
 I got a lot of gratification in doing something entirely for her and seeing the enjoyment she got from it.
 That, TBH would be enough.
 It was worth the entry just for that.

 There were a few Stand-out scenes that I could say I enjoyed, such as the Water scene with “random” audience Member and the High-Rope act which were both very impressive, and my awesome Major League Esque catch of a Unicorn to secure a memento!
 But these were rarer moments of what was otherwise a showing of the goods.
 Again, perfect for the Target audience.